Corianton: A Story of Unholy Love: Development and filming

-In the late 1920s, Bean worked with Utah filmmaker Lester Park, and his brothers Allan and Byron, to raise operating funds and bring the Corianton story to the stage.
+In the late 1920s, Bean worked with Utah filmmaker Lester Park, and his brothers Allan and Byron, to raise operating funds and bring the Corianton story to the screen.
 The Parks formed the Corianton Corporation in 1929.
 They recruited Edgar Stillman Kelly to write the music and convinced the LDS Church to have the Tabernacle Choir provide the background music.
 This was one of the first instances of the Tabernacle Choir being recorded.
 The cost of the film was a problem, as Bean was difficult to please, and his contract with the Parks required them to pay various Bean relatives for their work as "consultants".
 To save on costs and to complete the film on time, the Parks filmed in black-and-white and did the majority of their filming while Bean was away at a family wedding.

 One major difference from the play is that, while the stage version's dancing girls were fully clothed, the film version's wore little.
 The film was an early sound film, and actors retained habits from silent films like expressive gestures.
 Corianton: A Story of Unholy Love, directed by Wilfrid North, released in 1931 as one of the first commercially produced Mormon films.
 The film was produced in the Metropolitan Sound Studies in Fort Lee, New Jersey, during the winter months of 1930.
 The sets, with clear Art Deco influence, were designed by Joseph Physioc, a Broadway stage designer with an interest in archeology.
 Edgar Stillman Kelley wrote the score, with assistance from Carl Edouarde.
 LDS Church member Dal Clawson was the director of photography.
 The film was co-produced by self-help author Napoleon Hill who was accused of malfeasance by the investors.
 Gizmodo writer Matt Novak described Hill as a "conman" whose methods of fundraising "skirt[ed] the law"; Mormon film historian Randy Astle wrote that Hill had a "habit of overpromising".
 Hill and the Parks encouraged people in Idaho and Utah to invest in their film, but had difficulty procuring necessary funds for the ambitious project after the stock market crash in 1929.
 After the film's production, money from Corianton Corporation moved "freely into one of [Hill's] separate enterprises".